Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-The example is obsolete and will be replaced with post implmentation of the domain renew command (see below).
+The example is obsolete and will be replaced with post implementation of the domain renew command (see below).

 ## renew domain